girst/forkaftergrep-mirror-of-git.gir.st/README.md

 Start [mopidy](https://www.mopidy.com/) and wait for the MPD service to have started up:

     fag -rV -L /tmp/mopidy.log "MPD server running at" mopidy

+### On Buffering

+Some programs will detect that their output is not going to a terminal and switch to using a large buffer size.
+Most of the time it is sufficient to wrap such a program with `stdbuf`(1) like so:

+    fag PATTTERN stdbuf -oL PROGRAM

+Stubborn programs can also be coaxed into line-buffering by executing them in a pty, for example with `script`(1): [via](https://stackoverflow.com/a/55655115)

+    script -qfc "$(printf "%q " "$@")" /dev/null